 So I will be taking Mesoamerican Archaeology and some more courses about the near/mideast in a moment.
 And I have to admit, I’m standing back and wondering how the hell I got to where I am.
 Not that it’s a bad sort of a place to be… Just not the sort of thing I’d have imagined when I was 16 years old.

 Time flies.
 It’s a decade since then.
 I’m remembering pumping endless quarters into Space Harrier and running through the park at 2:00 AM and having a meal at Buddy’s and every girl I’ve ever kissed.
 Soon as I’m done, I’ll be ready to move on with it.
 Sometimes I see people on campus and I think I recognize them from days past, but I never stop them and say hello.
 It’s always better to remember than to re-experience.

 Some moments, one is sure that anything is possible.

 on every side, a hurried song

 they are endless yellow mayflies,

 a whirlwind of butterflies’ wings.

 To speak or to listen?
 Which is the correct choice?
-Of course, there isn’t a correct choice… and [of course] one always feels that one of the choices must be “more” correct than the other one…
+Of course, there isn’t a correct choice… and one always feels that one of the choices must be “more” correct than the other one…

 Ah, well.
 Time for a drink.